 A county court judgment is an order made in the county court requiring someone to pay a specific amount of money to another person.
 These orders are commonly referred to as CCJs.
 Usually, county court judgments are made against a debtor in favour of a creditor who is seeking repayment of a debt.

-How do they arise?
+How do county court judgments arise?

-A County Court Judgment can arise in the following ways:
+A county court judgment can arise in the following ways:

-Where a party fails to comply with a Court Order
+Where a party fails to comply with a court order

-Financial institutions such as banks, building societies and credit companies routinely consult the Register of Judgments, Orders and Fines when a person applies for credit or a loan.
-The existence of an entry on the Register of Judgments, Orders and Fines may result in a financial institution declining a request for credit or an application for a loan.
+Financial institutions such as banks, building societies and credit companies routinely consult the Register of Judgments, Orders and Fines when a person applies for credit, loan and mortgages.
+The existence of an entry on the Register may result in a lender or bank refusing an application for credit or for a loan.

-If the monies due under the judgment are paid within 1 month the party against whom the judgment has been obtained can apply for the judgment to be removed from the Register of Judgments, Orders and Fines.
-The application should be made to the Court who made the judgment and supported with proof that the payment has been paid.
-The proof required must be in the form of a letter or receipt from the person to whom the money was owed or their solicitor.
-If that person fails to confirm that the money has been paid the Court will write to them seeking confirmation that it has been paid.
-If after a month they have not replied to the Court’s letter the Court will process the request for removal of the judgment.
+A county court judgment can be removed from the Register if the debtor makes full payment within one month of the judgment.
+Once payment has been made, the debtor can apply for the judgment to be removed from the Register.
+The application should be made to the court which made the judgment, and it should be supported with proof of the payment in the form of a letter or receipt from the person to whom the money was owed (or their solicitor).
+If that person fails to confirm that the money has been paid, the court will write to them seeking confirmation that it has been paid.
+If the creditor has not replied to the court within a month, the court will go ahead and process the request for removal of the judgment.

 By making a successful application to set aside the judgment